3.1 Scope and Content (Required)

 Letter presented by 21 Oneida Indians, signed with their marks, requesting that Jasper Parrish pay them the amount they are owed for serving in the War of 1812.
 They state that they are aware that he received the money three months previously and they are anxious to settle the account.

-Scope and content for the Oneida Nation petition to Jasper Parrish
+Scope and content for an item, the Oneida Nation petition to Jasper Parrish

 3.1.5 When the unit being described is known to be incomplete due to reasons other than archival appraisal decisions, record information about the gaps.